sems-server/sems/doc/Readme.sbc.txt

 An outbound proxy may be set with the outbound_proxy option.
 If this is not set, the outbound_proxy option of sems.conf is used, if that one is set.
-Setting an outbound proxy will add a route header. force_outbound_proxy forces the outbound proxy route also for in-dialog requests.
+Setting an outbound proxy will add a route header.

+force_outbound_proxy forces the outbound proxy as first route and request URI also for in-dialog requests.
+Note that this is NOT RFC3261 compliant (section 2.2 Requests within a Dialog, 12.2.1 UAC Behavior).

 The next hop (destination IP[:port] of outgoing requests) can be set with the next_hop_ip and next_hop_port options. next_hop_port defaults to 5060